 However, even if you are not excluded or reported to DOHA, it is important to understand that this will have an impact on your study plan, as you may be required to take the failed courses again in order to complete your program.
 This may affect your ability to finish your program within the required time (see ‘Completing within the standard duration’) and attract additional fees.

-USC monitors student progress at the end of each study period and will advise students who are identified for monitored enrolment (MAP Stage 2) using the criteria set out in the Monitoring Academic Progress and Exclusion – Procedures.
+USC monitors student progress at the end of each study period and will advise students who are identified for monitored enrolment (MAP Stage 2) using the criteria set out in the Monitoring Academic Progress - Procedures.
 This will generally be if you have a Grade Point Average (GPA) of 3.0 or less, fail the same course for a second time or have failed a Work Integrated Learning (WIL) placement course.

 Students on monitored enrolment will receive communication from Student Central and will be expected to develop an Academic Improvement Plan to assist with their academic achievement.
 They are also strongly encouraged to seek support and assistance from Academic Skills and/or Student Wellbeing services.